 You can reach us via the Contact page and see our Disclosure Statement here.

 Part of the Al Centro Media network of travel sites, Hotel Scoop is headed up by editor Tim Leffel, a veteran travel writer who has racked up dozens of awards and runs several iconic, frequently cited webzines and travel resource sites.
-He has reviewed hotels on five continents over the course of two decades, covering lodging in HotelChatter, Uptake.com, Luxury Latin America, Global Traveler, and trade publications from Northstar Travel Media.
+He has reviewed hotels on five continents over the course of two decades, covering lodging in HotelChatter, Uptake.com, Luxury Latin America, The Telegraph, Global Traveler, and trade publications from Northstar Travel Media.
 He is the author of five travel books and when not on the road, is grounded in Tampa, FL or Guanajuato, Mexico See TimLeffel.com for more.

 Here are our other regular Hotel Scoop contributors: